dylan-lang/opendylan/README.txt

               # you must call configure with absolute path!
   make

+Your new Dylan compiler will be in
+$BUILDDIR/Bootstrap.2/bin/minimal-console-compiler

 [1] Note that the directory --with-mps wants here is the one containing the
     "code" directory.
 If you downloaded the MPS kit from Ravenbrook this would be, for example, "--with-mps=/path/to/mps-kit-1.106.2".